Sewage self-assessment

 If you are acquiring a facility with an existing sewage works, it is important to make sure that you receive copies of

-The owner is responsible for ensuring that all sewage works have, and are operated in compliance with, an Environmental Compliance Approval.
+The owner is responsible for ensuring that all sewage works have, and are operated in compliance with, an ECA.
+If there is a storm water management works that is registered in the EASR, that registration cannot be transferred, and you are responsible for self-registering the works under your my Ontario account.
 When you acquire a sewage works, you become responsible for all obligations associated with the sewage works at the time of purchase.

-It is to your benefit to ensure the appropriate ECA is in place, the sewage works is accurately reflected by the ECA and you are aware of any actions required by the ministry.
+It is your obligation to ensure the appropriate ECA or EASR registration is in place, the sewage works is accurately reflected by the ECA or EASR registration and you are aware of any actions required by the ministry.
 You should also be familiar with monitoring, operational, and maintenance requirements and ongoing costs associated with using the sewage works.

 Question 3.2: Has your facility been expanded, or do you suspect it’s been expanded, beyond what was approved?